Level of Study

 Lectures and seminars: up to 72 hours.

-Students are expected to take part in and actively contribute to teaching.
+Students are expected to consistently and actively participate in the scheduled teaching.
 This expectation is also the basis for the preparation towards the exam.

 Compulsory Assignments and Attendance